-Pour this mixture into a deep saucepan and cook on very low, stirring non-stop, for 5 minutes.
+Pour this mixture into a deep saucepan and cook on medium high heat stirring non-stop, for 5 minutes or until it thickens.

 I feel odd about adding "expert tips" to this vintage chocolate pie recipe, but I have to share with you what I learned when making it by Ada's instructions: